RonHachmon/bisbis10/README.md

 - **Dishes API**: Manages the dishes offered by each restaurant.

 ## Technical Aspects
-this system is built using Java Spring Boot, leveraging its robust framework for creating RESTful APIs.
+The system is built using Java Spring Boot, leveraging its robust framework for creating RESTful APIs.

 ## APIs